grandma-collaboration/icare/docs/dev_guide/index.md

     fink : skyportal_fink_client
 ```

 Seperately from this project, we developed an extension for skyportal called skyportal-fink-client.
-It is a client that polls alerts data from Fink broker, and pushes them to SkyPortal.
+It is a client that polls alerts from Fink broker, and pushes them to SkyPortal.
 GRANDMA needs it to receive alerts for kilonova candidates.

-To make it easier during deployment (to avoid to configure it and start it manually and seperately from skyportal), we added a script to configure it and run it automatically with skyportal as a microservice.
+To make it easier during deployment (to avoid to configure it and start it manually, and seperately from skyportal), we added a script to configure it and run it automatically in skyportal as a microservice.
-When starting SkyPortal, it will wait for the app to be fully started, verify that the DB contains the telescope(s) and instrument(s) associated to the alerts, and then it will start polling them.
+When starting SkyPortal, it will wait for the app to be fully started, verify that the DB contains the telescope(s) and instrument(s) associated to the alerts, and then it will start polling and posting them.
 Everything is logged in the log folder of skyportal along with the other logs of the app.
-This is done so you can keep a history of the alerts that were polled, so you can verify that the alerts are being pushed to SkyPortal correctly.
+This is done so you can keep a history of the alerts that were polled, to verify if needed that the alerts are being pushed to SkyPortal correctly.

 ## System Commands

 Now that we've explored the architecture of grandma_skyportal, let's see how do we actually add the extensions to SkyPortal, update Skyportal and said extensions, and much more.

 In grandma_skyportal, you'll find a launcher directory, containing different commands.
-The taxonomy of the launcher directly follows the one established in Fritz, for consistency sake.
+The launcher directory follows the same patterns established in Fritz, for consistency sake.

-Here are the diffent commands, all prefixed with `./grandma.sh`.
+Here are the different commands, all prefixed with `./grandma.sh` to run:

 - run
 - update